 It was time to change out the blade, but I’d never done it before.
 Would it be difficult?
 Are there actually different blade types?
 Or worse yet – would I figure it out before I cut my hand open?

-2. Take off even more (optional).
 I found that the screws holding the blade in place (the “thingie” mentioned above) were stuck on pretty tightly, so to get more leverage with my Allen wrench, I took off the guide on the bottom.
 I wasn’t prepared for it to be constructed of three pieces, so I also wound up having to crawl across the garage floor searching for a missing component.
 This entire step (including almost losing pieces) is entirely optional.

-3. Loosen up.
 The component that attaches the old blade was held by two screws, so instead of removing it altogether, I merely loosened it up to slip the old blade out.

 Clearly, the blade was due for replacing.

 Okay, so this tutorial was more about how not to change out a jigsaw blade than a proper tutorial.
-But if you skip step 2, part of 4, and assume that things need to be put back where they were originally, this entire process should take you no more than ten minutes.
+But if you skip step 2, part of 4, and assume that things need to be put back where they were originally, this entire process should take you no more than five minutes.
 Then you can move on to the reason you needed the jigsaw in the first place.
 More on that coming in tomorrow’s post (anyone want to guess that it’s for the same reason I used it last time?).